 This figure is the amount that you are asking for from Creative Scotland.
-It must match the figure in Section E, and should be for between £15k and £100k (or up to £150k with permission).
-If you are seeking less than £15k from Creative Scotland, then you will need to apply using the up to £15k application form, and read the supporting up to £15k Help Guide.
+It must match the figure in Section E, and it must not be more than £15k.
+If you are seeking £15,001 or more from Creative Scotland, then you will need to apply using the over £15k application form, and read the supporting over £15k Help Guide.
 Please note that the forms for up to £15k and over £15k are different, and require different amounts of information from the applicant.
 The only exception to this rule is if your overall project costs are less than £15k, but the overall funding request is over £15k due to the addition of personal access costs.
 Please see the Information Sheet - Help with Budgets for more information about Personal Access Costs.